TERNION-1121/YT-Comments-Clustering/USAGE.md

 ### Usage

 Let us now cluster the comments made on [this video](https://www.youtube.com/watch?v=IUTGFQpKaPU), going through each of the steps involved in the project's usage.

-> [!NOTE]
-> Before executing the shown commands, make sure to be in the project's root directory i.e. `~\YT-Comments-Clustering\`.
-Operate your command line or terminal from this path.

 #### Comments Extraction
 <img src="image-assets/image-1.png" height="450" width="800" alt="YouTube video played in a browser window">